Credex Auto Title Loans Orlando logo

 Credex Auto Title Loans Orlando is a Florida-licensed lender operating under the Florida Consumer Finance Act (Florida Statute 516).
 The company specializes in auto equity loans, which are secured loans based on vehicle value rather than creditworthiness.
 Credex has been operating in the South Florida market, serving Miami-Dade, Broward, and West Palm Beach counties, and has expanded service to the Orlando area.
 Their physical location is at 1300 S Semoran Blvd, Orlando, FL 32807, with business hours Monday-Friday 9am-6pm and Saturday 9am-2pm.

-Credex offers auto title loans ranging from $750 to $5,000 with APRs between 18-30% (maximum 35.95%), repayment terms from 6-24 months, and same-day approval and funding.
-The application process requires only proof of residence, proof of income, and a national ID—no credit check is performed.
+Credex offers auto title loans ranging from $750 to $5,000 with APRs between 18-30% (maximum 35.95%), repayment terms from 6-24 months, and provider-stated same-day approval timing and funding.
+The application process requires only proof of residence, proof of income, and a national ID—eligibility claim to verify is performed.
 A one-time $25 application fee applies.
 The company claims a 98% approval rate and allows borrowers to keep both the cash and their vehicle during the loan term.
 Loan amounts are based on vehicle appraisal and include a $93.25 lien holder and document stamp tax.

 Credex distinguishes itself by targeting borrowers rejected by traditional lenders due to poor credit scores.
 They emphasize transparency and fair lending practices, with detailed fee disclosure and example loan calculations provided on their website.
 The company includes a fraud warning on their homepage and provides multiple contact methods (phone, email, web form).
 They serve specific Orlando-area zip codes (32806, 32825, 32812, 32792, 32822, 32814, 32803, 32817) and nearby cities including Azalea Park and Winter Park.